About

 Use the search input in the center to find the icon you need.

-Each icons is represented by a tile.
+Each icon is represented by a tile.

-On the bottom part, you have the icon name.
+The bottom part displays the icon name.

 General